bbonnin/mongosearch/README.md

 ```

 Now, you have new methods for a collection:
-* `insertAndIndex` : to insert a document in MongoDB and index it in Elasticsearch
+* `saveAndIndex` : to insert a document in MongoDB and index it in Elasticsearch
   * Arguments :
     * doc : document to insert
     * fields : fields to index in Elasticsearch (to avoid indexing the whole document)